From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs: Experimental Methodology

 \descr{Methodology.} Due to the non-deterministic nature of LLMs, a single run may fail due to incorrect reasoning, while later attempts might succeed~\cite{manvi_adaptive--inf_2024}.
-To account for this, we run \cvegenie{} multiple times on the CVEs in $D_S$, using its most optimal configuration (Section~\ref{subsec:llms-cve-genie}).
+To account for this, we run \cvegenie{} multiple times on $D_S$, using its most optimal configuration (Section~\ref{subsec:llms-cve-genie}).
 After each iteration, we store successfully reproduced CVEs and rerun on the remaining ones.
-This iterative approach helps maximize CVE reproduction and reveals \cvegenie's convergence over seven runs.
+This iterative approach helps maximize CVE reproduction and reveals \cvegenie's convergence.

-\descr{Results.} We use statistical methods as well as manual analysis of randomly selected 25 CVE reproduction runs, and we categories our results and analysis in the following categories:

-\descrit{Variance Over Multiple Runs.} The variability in \cvegenie's performance primarily stems from the \project ~phase, which is more open-ended than the targeted exploit generation guided by CVE context.
+\descr{Results.} We perform manual analysis of randomly selected 25 CVE reproduction runs, and observe that the variability in \cvegenie's performance primarily stems from the \project ~phase, which is more open-ended than the targeted exploit generation guided by CVE context.
 Project setup involves repository exploration (\predev) and command execution (\setupdev), where environment-specific behaviors often cause failures.
 For example, one run failed because the \setupdev{} modified the \texttt{PATH} variable, while a clean retry succeeded, highlighting the value of reattempting in a fresh environment.
 Since the \verifier{} depends on the \exploit{}, which in turn relies on the \project{}, this initial project setup is a critical bottleneck.
 As a previously failed build, if later successful, can enable downstream modules to reproduce a new CVE (as illustrated in Figure~\ref{fig:sat-exp}).
-Over multiple runs, the number of successful project, exploit, and verifier builds showed consistent gains with convergance at run seven, indicating that most recoverable failures can be resolved within a few retries.
+Over multiple runs, the number of successful project, exploit, and verifier builds showed consistent gains with convergence at run seven, indicating that most recoverable failures can be resolved within a few retries.

-\descrit{Vulnerability and Project Context.} Across 60 CVE reproduction attempts, we observed a 63.3\% (38/60) overall success rate, with PoC availability in the advisory significantly helping the reproducibility (60\% with PoC).
-Web-centric ecosystems (TypeScript/JavaScript/PHP) showed markedly higher success than compiled/system-heavy stacks (C/C++/Go/C\#/Kotlin/Java), where build and environment issues dominated failures.
-Classic input-validation and injection classes (e.g., SQLi, XSS, path traversal, prototype pollution) reproduced reliably when endpoints were reachable, whereas access-control vulnerabilities underperformed, likely due to the need for realistic authentication/authorization context.
-The principal blockers were build failures (36\%) and timeouts (40\%), indicating that improvements in environment provisioning and adaptive budgeting are as critical as exploit logic for scaling automated CVE reproduction.